-As per SEBI Circular SEBI/IMD/CIR No.7/104753/07 dated September 26, 2007 read with SEBI Circular SEBI/HO/IMD/DF3/CIR/P/2020/225 dated November 5, 2020, mutual funds can make overseas investments (other than overseas ETF) subject to a maximum of US \$600 million and in overseas ETFs subject to a maximum \$200 million or such limits as may be prescribed by SEBI from time to time.
+As per SEBI Circular SEBI/IMD/CIR No.7/104753/07 dated September 26, 2007 read with SEBI Circular SEBI/HO/IMD/DF3/CIR/P/2020/225 dated November 5, 2020 and SEBI Circular SEBI/HO/IMD/IMD/II/DOF3/CIR/P/2021/571 dated June 3, 2021, mutual funds can make overseas investments (other than overseas ETF) subject to a maximum of US \$1 billion and in overseas ETFs subject to a maximum US \$300 million or such limits as may be prescribed by SEBI from time to time.
 Subject to the approval of RBI / SEBI and conditions as may be prescribed by them, the Mutual Fund may open one or more foreign currency accounts abroad either directly, or through the custodian/sub-custodian, to facilitate investments and to enter into/deal in forward currency contracts, currency futures, interest rate futures / swaps, currency options for the purpose of hedging the risks of assets of a portfolio or for its efficient management.
 However, the use of such instruments shall be as permitted from time to time.
-All the requirement of the SEBI circular dated September 26, 2007 read with SEBI Circular SEBI/HO/IMD/DF3/CIR/P/2020/225 dated November 5, 2020, would be adhered to by the AMC for investment in foreign securities.
+All the requirement of the SEBI circular dated September 26, 2007 read with SEBI Circular SEBI/HO/IMD/DF3/CIR/P/2020/225 dated November 5, 2020 and June 03, 2021, would be adhered to by the AMC for investment in foreign securities.